^

 14 May 2024, 13:55

-Dr. Ruel, a professor in the Department of Cellular and Molecular Medicine at the Faculty of Medicine at the University of Ottawa and chair of research in the Department of Cardiac Surgery at the University of Ottawa Heart Institute, said the study's findings could be revolutionary.
+Dr. Ruel, a professor in the Department of Cellular and Molecular Medicine at the University of Ottawa's Faculty of Medicine and chair of research in the Division of Cardiac Surgery at the University of Ottawa Heart Institute, believes the findings of the study could be revolutionary.

-Synthesized Peptides for Instant Soft Tissue Repair.
+Synthesized peptides for instant soft tissue repair.
 Advanced Functional Materials (2024).
 DOI: 10.1002/adfm.202402564

 “This significant reduction in cost and time not only makes our material more economically viable, but also accelerates its potential for clinical use,” says Dr. Alarcon.